ucphhpc/migrid-user-docs/docs/sections/erda/archiving/index.rst

 The Archives page provides a method to archive or freeze a snapshot of one or more files.

-This is required e.g. in relation to handing in PhD theses and in certain cases required or convenient when submitting a paper to a conference or journal.
+This is required, for example, in relation to handing in PhD dissertations and, in certain cases, required or convenient when submitting a paper to a conference or journal.

-There are two kinds of archives in ERDA
+There are two kinds of archives in ERDA:

- * **Backup archives** - Allows for one-time or recurring backups, and manual recovery of data
+ * **Backup archives** - Allows for one-time or recurring backups, and manual recovery of data.
  * **Frozen archives** - Provides a snapshot of a dataset, frozen in time.
 Two subtypes:
-  * *Private, frozen archives* - Snapshot are held in private archives
+  * *Private, frozen archives* - Snapshots are held in private archives.
-  * *Public, frozen archives* - Extra secure, long term storage guaranteed + DOI for public data
+  * *Public, frozen archives* - Extra secure, long-term storage guaranteed + DOI for public data.

 ..
 Note:: Archiving does not remove the files you may have selected from ERDA, but only saves a snapshot of the current contents.
 That is, you are free to keep working on such files afterwards and without causing changes to the archived version.

 Overview of Frozen Archives
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Initially your archives list is empty but after adding a few different archives it could look like the example below.
+Initially your archives list is empty, but after adding a few different archives, it could look like the example below.

 .. image:: /images/archives/archives-frozenarchives.png
    :alt: Frozen Archives screenshot with example archives.
    :class: with-border
    :width: 90%

-You can inspect a frozen archive with the green info icon , edit unfinished archives with the green wrench icon and if the system is configured to allow deletion of archives you can remove them again with the red remove icon.
+You can inspect a frozen archive with the green info icon IKON, edit unfinished archives with the green wrench icon IKON , and, if the system is configured to allow deletion of archives, you can remove them again with the red remove icon IKON.

 |